 Neuromorphic computing relies on parallelism as well as co-location of memory and logic, in much the same way as the human brain, to enable powerful computing devices that consume significantly less energy consumption in a smaller physical footprint than traditional silicon-based architectures.
 Compared to prior neuromorphic devices, the devices described here consume significantly less power (0.1-10 nW), are low-cost, and scalable to support large-network computing applications.

-This research was supported by the Laboratory Directed Research and Development Program of ORNL, managed by UT-Battelle, LLC, for the U.S. DOE.
+Funding: This research was supported by the Laboratory Directed Research and Development Program of ORNL, managed by UT-Battelle, LLC, for the U.S. DOE.
 This research was conducted at the Center for Nanophase Materials Sciences, which is a DOE office of Science User Facility.